Tag Archives: Lent

 ARCHIVAL MOMENT

-Pancake ChefMardi Gras literally means “Fat Tuesday.
-The day is also known as Shrove Tuesday (from “to shrive,” or hear confessions) or Pancake Tuesday.
 The custom of making pancakes comes from the need to use up fat, eggs and dairy before the fasting and abstinence of Lent begins.
-This year Ash Wednesday is on February 13.
+This year Ash Wednesday is on March 6.

 GIVE HIM “SHORT SHRIFT”

-On Shrove Tuesday, Christians were encouraged to confess their sins so that they were forgiven before the season of Lent began.
+On Shrove Tuesday, (March 5) Christians were encouraged to confess their sins so that they were forgiven before the season of Lent began.

-The term survives today in ordinary usage in the expression “short shrift”.
+The term survives today in ordinary usage in the expression short shrift”.
 To give someone short shrift is to pay very little attention to his excuses or problems.
 The longer expression is, “to give him short shrift and a long rope,” which formerly meant to hang a criminal with a minimum of delay.

 What is in that pancake